codefun21/ApiManagers/README.md

 Click on "Get" or "Post" method and then click on "Try it out"

 After that, If it is GET, click on Execute button to get the response.

-If it is a POST method, Give the body content and click on execute.
+If it is a POST method, give the body content and click on execute.
---